Our team

 Evan & Jewel Evans

 Together the Evans spent 39 years working with TCKs at two different international schools in the Ivory Coast and Senegal, West Africa.
 They have worked extensively in training personnel to work among TCKs and are international speakers on TCK issues.
 The Evans have 4 adult TCKS who are now married and are all raising TCKs of their own.
-The Evans are located in Florida and offer Platinum Debriefs and In-Person Debriefs.
+The Evans are located in Florida and offer Platinum and In-Person Debriefs.

 Christy Carmean